Broker Check

 “An emergency fund is there to cover you when everything that can go wrong does.”

 That means having an emergency fund.
-Some clients resist this savings advice because they don’t like having cash sitting around.
-But this thinking is wrong-headed.
+Some clients resist this advice because they don’t like having cash sitting around.
+But this thinking is not logical.

 An emergency fund is there to cover you when everything that can go wrong does.

-Let’s say you work in oil and gas (this is Houston, after all), and a massive oil shock sends the local economy tumbling along with the stock market.
+Let’s say you work in oil and gas, and a massive oil shock sends the local economy tumbling along with the stock market.
 Things get worse when you are informed that you are being laid off.

 If you have an adequate emergency fund, you know you can still pay your bills, allowing you to calmly look for a new job.